 STRANGERS & SOCIETY: Cultivating Friendship in a Fractured Age

-We do have our Orthodox speaker confirmed, Dr. Peter Kanelos.
+Our Orthodox speaker confirmed, Dr. Peter Kanelos.
 Dr. Kanelos just took the helm as President of St John's College.
 You can learn more about him and his new role HERE.

 We hope you'll mark your calendars now so you can join us in Wichita, KS for a wonderful dialogue of love and truth on January 25-27, 2018.

-More details and registration coming soon.
+More details coming soon.

 Friendship is that virtue by which spirits are bound by ties of love and sweetness, and out of many are made one.
 Even the philosophers of this world have ranked friendship not with things causal or transitory but with the virtues which are eternal.
 Solomon in the Book of Proverbs appears to agree with them when he says, "He that is a friend loves at all times," manifestly declaring that friendship is eternal if it is true friendship. ~St. Aelred of Rievaulx